 2. Does ovulation bleeding mean you are pregnant?

 Ovulation bleeding in the middle of the menstrual cycle does not mean you are pregnant.
-It means you are fertile.
-And that increases your chances of getting pregnant.
+It means you might be fertile.

 3. What if you experience severe bleeding while ovulating?

 Severe bleeding and pain for more than one cycle could indicate a complication such as endometriosis, irritable cervix, or polyps in the uterus.
 Doctor consultation and follow-up tests will help in getting the right diagnosis.

 4. Can brown spotting during ovulation indicate the right time for conception?